narengan/cis/caching-with-page-rules.md

 **Important things to remember with Page Rules:**

  * Only one Page Rule takes effect on any given request.
  * Page Rules are given priority in an order from top to bottom.
-Once a URL matches a rule, only that rule only will be applied; that is, if a Page Rule has triggered already on a request, any subsequent rules that also match the URL pattern will not take effect.
+Once a URL matches a rule, only that rule is applied; that is, if a Page Rule has triggered already on a request, any subsequent rules that also match the URL pattern will not take effect.
  * As a general rule, we recommend ordering your rules from most specific to least specific.
  * Page Rules can be disabled, in which case they will take no action but can still be seen in the list and edited.
 Setting the *Enabled* toggle to "Off" creates a Page Rule that is disabled initially.